NKulling/SWECO25/database_validation/README.md

 # 1 ) Data Integrity Check

-This repository contains the R [code](https://github.com/NKulling/SWECO25/blob/main/database_validation/script/database_validation.R) to perform a data integrity check / technical validation on each layer of the SWECO25 database.
+This repository contains the [R-code](https://github.com/NKulling/SWECO25/blob/main/database_validation/script/database_validation.R) to perform a data integrity check / technical validation on each layer of the SWECO25 database.
 The goal of this analysis is to ensure the consistency and quality of the data layers.

 ## Code Overview